 We live in a golden age of bridge literature.
 Even a starving graduate student could pick up an excellent library of used bridge books for under $200.

 Reading is essential if you want to become a strong player.
 There are too many situations to learn through trial and error in anything less than a lifetime of bridge.
 Understanding and applying general principles is key.
 Paying to play with experts will cost you much much more and you will learn less than you could from the experts who have taken the time to record their knowledge in books at very modest cost to you.
-Being lucky enough to play with strong partners in strong games will help but you will not pickup all that you should unless your strong partners choose to put their time into it and you are a willing listener.
+Being lucky enough to play with strong partners in strong games will help but you will not pickup all that you should unless you are a willing listener and your strong partners are good teachers.
 By contrast, books are available on your schedule.
-There are many resources online but few have the careful organization of a well written book.
-If you read first, you’ll be in a much better position to sort the online dross from the gold.

 The golden age of bridge literature is perhaps thirty years old.
-Good books on card play have existed for a long time, for example Watson’s Classic Book on The Play of the Hand at Bridge (1934), Card Play Technique: The Art of Being Lucky (Mollo, 1955), Bridge Squeezes Complete: Winning Endgame Strategy (Love, 1959), and just about anything by Terrence Reese or Hugh Kelsey, though sadly the taint of scandal hangs over the former author.
-But several things have changed since then.
+Good books on card play go back 80 years, for example Watson’s Classic Book on The Play of the Hand at Bridge (1934), Card Play Technique: The Art of Being Lucky (Mollo, 1955), Bridge Squeezes Complete: Winning Endgame Strategy (Love, 1959), and just about anything by Hugh Kelsey or Terrence Reese, though sadly the taint of scandal hangs over the last author.
+But several things have changed in the last 40 years.
 Bidding has gotten better and so has the writing about it.
 For all topics, the teaching style has gotten much better.
 Watson’s book will put you to sleep a few times and Love’s book is definitely work; newer books move right along.
 Good books are now available for all levels of players.
 Many out of print books have been brought back into print by Masterpoint Press and other speciality bridge publishers, and have often been updated with modern bidding.
 And the internet makes it possible to find almost any book.